Eoin-Moffatt/2406576-2405589-2301031-2410367-2409419-1805-final-project/README.md

 - I then added them to github.

 Silvia's updates:
 - I've been working on some of the project assets: grass, flowers, rocks, boulders, lava, ladder, character, shed and fence.
 To create them I've used Piskel, website to design pixel art.
-The inspiration comes from pixel art in general and the the aesthetic of classic Zelda.
+The inspiration comes from pixel art and retro game in general and the the aesthetic of classic Zelda.
 - I've filled the load image function with the path to each asset.
 - Me and Isabelle deactivated the debug function and assembled the layout for the assets.
 - I've worked on the code to create the end screen, adding custom text to match the aesthetic of the game.
-- In transferring the code to my laptop to the project folder, the colour change function stopped working.
+- In transferring the code from my laptop to the project folder, the colour change function stopped working.
-- I've worked on the code for the tile rules and assigned numbers for which the character can or can't walk on.
+- I've worked on the code for the tile rules and assigned the numbers for which the character can or can't walk on.